 So many of us prefer to get our coffee fix at home, and rightly so.
 Not everyone can afford Starbucks everyday.
 But the most frustrating thing with making coffee at home is that it never tastes as good as Starbucks.

 The key differentiator between your coffee at home and the one you buy is just 1 thing- plain old water.
+So yes, you can easily use tap water to make a GREAT cup of coffee at home, as long you keep in mind certain things about your water itself.

-That’s right.
-Water makes up about 96% of a cup of coffee and is the most important ingredient.
+Firstly, water makes up about 96% of a cup of coffee and is the most important ingredient.
 It is of utmost importance that your water have just the right composition of minerals, otherwise you’ll end up with something that tastes like coffee, but not quite as good as you want it to be.

 The thing about Starbucks and other coffee chains is that they maintain the same standard tastes across the country because they use professional filtration techniques to ensure that all outlets use the same type of water.
 Which in turn means they can use they same type of beans and so, they have a scalable business.